agentic-layer/agent-gateway-krakend/go/plugin/openai-a2a/README.md

 ### Configuration

 The plugin is configured via `openai_a2a_config` in the KrakenD configuration.
-The operator automatically populates the agents list from exposed Agent CRDs.
+The agents list is populated by the configuration manager (e.g., the Kubernetes operator in a K8s deployment).

 ```json
 {